aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/100-creating-a-product/300-add-the-source-code.md

  </figure>

-We now need to create the CodeCommit repository and add the AWS CloudFormation template we are going to use for our product into that repository.
+We now need to create the AWS CodeCommit repository and add the AWS CloudFormation template we are going to use for our product into that repository.

 - Navigate to {{% codecommit_link %}}